jadebono/python_exercises/README.md

 Hints:

-1. In case of input data being supplied to the question, it should be assumed to be from an input function;
+1. In case of input data being supplied to the question, it should be assumed to come from the input() function;
 1. Keep offering the user the faculty of inputting lines until the user inputs a "q";
 1. There is no need for input validation, the program will ignore numbers and special characters;
 1. Use the .upper() method.